The Anesthesia Gas Machine

 For more detail, download rules from Oklahoma State University for compressed gases- safe handling or the Compressed gas safety guide from Stony Brook SUNY.

 Convenience receptacles are usually found on the back of the machine so that monitors or other equipment can be plugged in.
 These convenience receptacles are protected by circuit breakers or fuses.
 In theory, blowing a fuse in one of these circuits should not affect the operation of the rest of the machine.
 However, loss of monitors is a risk.
-In view of the easy availability of electrical receptacles in the OR, one should never allow any electrical devices to be plugged into the back of the anesthesia machine (Anaesthesia 2002;57(11):1134. doi 10.1046/j.1365-2044.2002.28741.x).
+In view of the easy availability of electrical receptacles in the OR, one should never allow any electrical devices to be plugged into the back of the anesthesia machine.
+See footnote 2.

-It is a mistake to plug devices into these convenience receptacles which turn electrical power into heat (air or water warming blankets, intravenous fluid warmers, fiberoptic light sources) for several reasons.
+One should avoid plugging devices into these convenience receptacles which turn electrical power into heat (e.g. air or water warming blankets, intravenous fluid warmers, fiberoptic light sources) for several reasons.
 First, these devices draw a lot of amperage (relative to other electrical devices), so they are more likely to cause a circuit breaker to open.
-Second, the circuit breakers are in non-standard locations (so check for their location before your first case).
+Second, the circuit breakers on the machine are in non-standard locations (so check for their location before your first case).
 If a circuit breaker opens, all devices (monitors, perhaps the mechanical ventilator) which receive their power there may cease to function.
 If you are not familiar with the circuit breaker location, valuable time may be lost while a search is conducted.
 Finally, in some workstations, the circuits are protected by fuses.
 If a fuse blows it cannot be reset, and the machine must be taken out of service until a replacement fuse can be installed.

 Devices (or techniques) which do not rely on wall outlet electrical power include: